balle/balu-wiki/programming/python/shell.rst

 Python Shell
 ############

-* Attach python console to a running process with [http://code.google.com/p/rfoo/|rconsole]
+* Attach python console to a running process with `rconsole <http://code.google.com/p/rfoo/>`
 * Stop a running process by signal and let it drop you to a python console

 .. code-block:: bash